-0x1 - For node-local or interface-local - within the sender node

-0x2 - For link-local - the local network (layer two network)

-Oxe - For global - all the internet
+- 0x1 For node-local or interface-local within the sender node - 0x2 For link-local the local network (layer two network) - 0xe For global all the internet

-Each well-known multicast address support only some scopes, these addresses are used to identify and locate services, for instance:
+Each well-known multicast address supports only some scopes, these addresses are used to identify and locate services, for instance:

-ff02::1 all nodes in the local networks (somewhat equivalent to IPv4 broadcast)

-ff02::2 all routers on the local network.

-ff02::1:2 all DHCP agents on the local network.

-ff02::43 all NTP servers on the local network (scope 0x2)

-ffOe::43 all NTP servers on the Internet (scope Oxe).
+- ff02::1 all nodes in the local networks (somewhat equivalent to IPv4 broadcast) - ff02::2 all routers on the local network. - ff02::1:2 all DHCP agents on the local network. - ff02::43 all NTP servers on the local network (scope 0x2) - ff0e::43 all NTP servers on the Internet (scope 0xe).

-IPv6 - multicast addresses - Ethernet
+IPv6 - multicast addresses and Ethernet

-Ultimately, IPv6 datagrams sent to a multicast address must be transported by layer two frames, in local networks most often ethernet.
-IPv6 multicast addresses are mapped to ethernet multicast addresses 33:33:xx:xx:xx: For ethernet, the less significant bit of the first byte is the multicast bit, ethernet switches retransmit in all ports, frames with destination addresses having value one in the multicast bit.
+Ultimately, IPv6 datagrams sent to a multicast address must be transported by layer two frames, in local networks most often Ethernet.
+IPv6 multicast addresses are mapped to Ethernet multicast addresses 33:33:xx:xx:xx:xx.
+For Ethernet, the less significant bit of the first byte is the multicast bit.
+Ethernet switches retransmit to all ports, frames with destination addresses having value one in the multicast bit.

-IPv6 multicast addresses are mapped to these ethernet multicast addresses by coping the less significant 32 bits, thus for each IPv6 multicast address there's a corresponding Ethernet multicast address, for instance:
+IPv6 multicast addresses are mapped to these Ethernet multicast addresses by coping the less significant 32 bits, thus for each IPv6 multicast address there's a corresponding Ethernet multicast address, for instance:

+The IPv6 multicast address: FF00::2AB1:20A3

-IPv6 multicast address:FF00::2AB1:20A3, is mapped to the Ethernet multicast address:33:33:2A:B1:20:A3
+, is mapped to the Ethernet multicast address: 33:33:2A:B1:20:A3

-IEEE 802.11 wireless networks also handle MAC addresses started by 33:33 as layer two multicast addresses.
+Regarding IEEE 802.11 wireless networks, they also handle MAC addresses started by 33:33 as layer two multicast addresses.

-Unlike in IPv4 where an additional protocol is required (IGMP), in IPv6 multicast groups are managed by ICMPv6 (the ICMP equivalent for IPv6).
+Unlike IPv4, where an additional protocol is required (IGMP), in IPv6 multicast groups are managed by ICMPv6 (the ICMP equivalent for IPv6).